UoB-COMSM0166/2025-group-9/Meetings/Week-2.md

 ## Space Invaders
 ### Game Description Summary:
-A twist to the classic arcade game.
-It requires players to defend their barriers and eliminate invading enemies.
-Players control a cannon at the bottom of the screen, shooting upwards to destroy invaders while dodging their bullets.
-Barriers provide temporary protection but can break down if hit, unless players target specific colour-coded invaders that trigger unique effects.
-For example, hitting one colour stops barrier damage and reflects invader bullets at random angles, potentially harming other invaders.
-Hitting a differently coloured mothership freezes all invaders temporarily, though their bullets continue firing.
-Once they resume movement, the invaders briefly speed up, adding intensity.

-Players face a mix of enemy types, including standard invaders, explosive invaders that drop bombs to destroy barriers, and ground-based enemies that move directly toward them, increasing the challenge.
-The game includes a time limit and a limited number of bullets (e.g., 30 per game).
-At the end of each level, players encounter a powerful boss invader that demands special strategies or weapons to defeat.
-As players progress, the challenge increases and the invaders move faster.
+The game is a twist on the classic arcade game.
+Players control a cannon at the bottom of the screen, shooting waves of descending alien invaders while using barriers for protection.
+The goal is to destroy all invaders before they reach the bottom.
+As the game progresses, invaders move faster and fire more bullets, therefore making it more challenging for the player.

 ### Game Mechanics:
 - Hitting a specific colour invader stops the barriers from being broken down by bullets.
 When this happens invaders' bullets can be deflected back at random angles for a limited time, potentially damaging other invaders.